goranjovic/genetic-calculator-gae/README.txt

 Genetic Calculator is genetic algorithm implemented in Clojure that finds an equation that uses given numbers and any number of basic mathematical operations to calculate the given result (or a number as close to it as possible).

-Goal of this project is to illustrate use of genetic algorithms, functional programming, and new programming language Clojure on example of a mathematical game.
+Goal of the project is to illustrate use of genetic algorithms, functional programming, and new programming language Clojure on example of a mathematical game.

 ##About the game